j-jkim/Portfolio-Projects/README.md

 # Justine's Portfolio
-Personal Projects

-This is a collection of personal projects I have done to practice my programming skills.
+This is a collection of personal projects I have completed to practice my programming skills.